-One of the most beloved of all flowers, roses, produce beautiful fragrant blooms that light up the garden.
+Learning how to grow and care for roses (Rosa spp.) properly results in beautiful fragrant blooms that light up your flower garden.
 If you're under the impression that roses are hard to grow, the good news is that isn't the case.
 Give roses sufficient sun and water, and you'll have success.

 Choosing Roses for Your Garden